RasmussenLab/vamb/README.md

 So before you can run Vamb, you need to have files from which Vamb can calculate these values.

-* TNF is calculated from a regular fasta file of DNA sequences.
+* TNF is calculated from a regular FASTA file of DNA sequences.
-* Depth is calculated from BAM-files of mapping reads to that same fasta file.
+* Depth is calculated from BAM-files of mapping reads to that same FASTA file.

 Remember that the quality of Vamb's bins are no better than the quality of the input files.
-If your BAM file is constructed carelessly, for example by allowing too many mismatches when mapping, then closely related species will cross-map to each other, and the BAM file will contain to information with which Vamb can separate the crossmapping species.
+If your BAM file is constructed carelessly, for example by allowing reads from distinct species to crossmap, the BAM file will not contain information with which Vamb can separate the crossmapping species.
+In general, you want reads to map only to contigs within the same phylogenetic distance that you want Vamb to bin together.

-The observed values for both TNF and RPKM are statistically uncertain when the sequences is too short.
+The observed values for both TNF and RPKM are statistically uncertain when the sequences are too short.
 Therefore, Vamb works poorly on short sequences and on data with low depth.
-Vamb *can* work on shorter sequences such as genes, which are more easily homology reduced and thus can support hundreds of samples, but the results of working on (larger) contigs is better.
+Vamb *can* work on shorter sequences such as genes, which are more easily homology reduced and thus can support hundreds of samples, but the results of working on (larger) contigs are better.

-With fewer samples (up to 100), we recommend using contigs from an assembly with a minimum contig length cutoff of ~2000-ish basepairs.
+With fewer samples (up to about 100), we recommend using contigs from an assembly with a minimum contig length cutoff of ~2000-ish basepairs.
 With many samples, the number of contigs can become overwhelming.
-The better approach is to split the dataset up into smaller chuncks and bin them independently.
+The better approach is to split the dataset up into groups of similar samples and bin them independently.

-There are situations where you can't just filter the fasta file, maybe because you have already spent tonnes of time getting those BAM files and you're not going to remap if your life depended on it, or because your fasta file contains genes and so removing all entries less than e.g. 2000 bps is a bit too much to ask.
-In those situations, you can still pass the argument `minlength` (`-m` on command line) if you want to have Vamb ignore the smaller contigs.

 ### Outputs

 Vamb produces the following output files:

 - `log.txt` - a text file with information about the Vamb run.
+Look here (and at stderr) if you experience errors.
 - `tnf.npz`, `rpkm.npz`, `mask.npz` and `latent.npz` - Numpy .npz files with TNFs, abundances, which sequences were successfully encoded, and the latent encoding of the sequences.
 - `model.pt` - containing a PyTorch model object of the trained VAE.
 You can load the VAE from this file using `vamb.VAE.load` from Python.
-- `clusters.tsv` - a two-column text file with one row per sequence: Left column for the cluster name, right column for the sequence name.
+- `clusters.tsv` - a two-column text file with one row per sequence: Left column for the cluster (i.e bin) name, right column for the sequence name.
 You can create the FASTA-file bins themselves using `vamb.vambtools.write_bins` (see `doc/tutorial.html` for more details).

 ### Recommended preparation